ckhan89/ios-game-sdk/README.md

 **Note** :Length of **PAYMENT_STATE** does not exceed 150 characters

 For more information about payment state please view our [Sample](Sample).
-We implement a single ton `GlobalGameVariables` to explain how to use payment state in that callback
+We implement a singleton `GlobalGameVariables` to explain how to use payment state in that callback

 ```